 The Eureka Fire is burning west of Johnsville, CA near McRae Meadow.
-It was ignited by lightning on Tuesday, September 5.
-It is burning on an east-facing slope through high elevation mixed conifer, predominantly red fir.
-The fire is being suppressed with an alternative suppression approach.
+It was ignited by lightning on Tuesday, September 5 and is being managed under an alternative suppression approach.
 A “Confine and Contain” suppression strategy is being utilized to keep the fire in a planned area.
 Fire line and natural barriers are limiting the fire’s spread.
 As the fire burns through the planned area, it will rid the forest floor of heavy dead and downed materials and restore a healthy and resilient forest.

-Firefighters continue to patrol containment lines.
-Minimal fire activity is being observed.
-Smoke may be visible as interior pockets of fuel continue to burn deep within containment lines.
+The fire is now 100 percent contained after receiving significant precipitation.
+Firefighters will continue to patrol containment lines and monitor any fire activity until the fire is determined to be ‘out’.
+Smoke may be visible as interior pockets of unburned vegetation continue to smolder and burn deep within containment lines.
 Smoke is continuously monitored for adverse impacts to forest visitors and surrounding communities.

 |Current as of|